pholser/junit-quickcheck/src/site/markdown/usage/basic-types.md

 # Supported types

-Out of the box (core + generators), junit-quickcheck recognizes property parameters of the following types:
+"Out of the box" (core + generators), junit-quickcheck recognizes property parameters of the following types:

 * all Java primitives and primitive wrappers